MugillaGurilla/Technical-Portfolio/Task Manager_py/READEME.md

 * add tasks.

 ## Installation:
 Username 'admin' and password 'adm1n' are valid login credentials.
 All other credentials are listed in users.txt.
+Tasks are in tasks.txt, some are included already to demonstrate functionality.

 ## Uses:
 Any organisation that does anything could use this.
 It's a simple, no-nonsense task manager that works well straight out of the box.